WallarooLabs/wally/examples/python/market_spread/README.md

 In order to run the application you will need Machida, Giles Sender, Giles Receiver, and the Cluster Shutdown tool.
 To build them, please see the [Linux](/book/linux-setup.md) or [Mac OS](/book/macos-setup.md) setup instructions.

-You will need three separate shells to run this application.
+You will need five separate shells to run this application.
 Open each shell and go to the `examples/python/market_spread` directory.

 ### Shell 1